-- 59. I would like to recall that the Applicant also submitted a request for the imposition of an interim measure, whereby he requested that the detention measure be annulled in order to defend himself in liberty during the criminal proceedings against him. - 60.
+- 59. I recall that the Applicant also submitted a request for the imposition of an interim measure, whereby he requested that the detention measure be annulled to defend himself in liberty during the criminal proceedings against him. - 60.
 The Court concluded that the Applicant's referral is admissible.
-Therefore, and in accordance with paragraph 1 of Article 27 (Interim Measures) of the Law and Rule 57 (Decision on Interim Measures) of the Rules of Procedure, the request for the imposition of an interim measure is moot and is rejected as such. - 61.
-I completely disagree with this conclusion of the Court because the request of the Applicant cannot possibly be moot as long as the Applicant is in detention, which is the factual situation in this case. - 62.
-I disagree in particular because the Court has already found that the extension of the Applicant's detention was done in an unconstitutional manner with the Court's decision to DECLARE that the Decision [Pn1. no. 704/2022] of 31 May 2022 of the Court of Appeals of Kosovo is not in accordance with paragraph 4 of Article 29 [Right to Liberty and Security] of the Constitution, in conjunction with paragraph 4 of Article 5 (Right to liberty and security) of the European Convention on Human Rights;
+Therefore, and in accordance with paragraph 1 of Article 27 (Interim Measures) of the Law and Rule 57 (Decision on Interim Measures) of the Rules of Procedure, the request for the imposition of an interim measure lacks the subject matter and is rejected as such. - 61.
+I completely disagree with this conclusion of the Court because the request of the Applicant cannot possibly be without subject matter, as long as the Applicant is in detention, which is the factual situation in this case. - 62.
+I particularly disagree because the Court has already found that the extension of the Applicant's detention was done in an unconstitutional manner by the Court's decision to DECLARE that the Decision [Pn1. no. 704/2022] of 31 May 2022 of the Court of Appeals of Kosovo is not in accordance with paragraph 4 of Article 29 [Right to Liberty and Security] of the Constitution, in conjunction with paragraph 4 of Article 5 (Right to liberty and security) of the European Convention on Human Rights.